‘Major’ severe storm outbreak with ‘long-track, intense tornadoes’ forecast for South

 Strong to violent tornadoes possible

-Danger was already brewing in Arkansas, northern Mississippi and southwest Tennessee by midmorning Wednesday, where clusters of storms were forming as the warm front lifts northward through early afternoon.
+Danger was already brewing across the South midday Wednesday, where clusters of storms were forming as the warm front lifts northward through early afternoon.
 The atmosphere will reload behind the warm front, with a mild, sultry air mass overspreading the region and spiking the risk for severe storms.
-Additional tornado watches — some potentially branded “particularly dangerous situation” watches — will be issued ahead of the afternoon storms.

-At the border of central Mississippi and Alabama, the Storm Prediction Center highlighted a small area which has a 45 percent chance of witnessing a tornado within 25 miles of any location.
+At the border of central Mississippi and Alabama, the Storm Prediction Center highlighted a small area which has a 45 percent chance of a tornado occurring within 25 miles of any location.
 Such a high tornado chance is exceptionally rare and, historically, has only been predicted in some of the most extreme outbreaks.

 Blue skies were reported midmorning in Starkville, Miss., at the core of the high-risk area.
-That’s bad news, since the sun is heating the ground even more, adding juice to what’s already an unstable atmosphere.
+That’s an ominous sign, since the sun is heating the ground even more, adding juice to what’s already an unstable atmosphere.

 “Significant severe thunderstorms and tornadoes are likely with strong or violent long-tracked tornadoes possible,” wrote the National Weather Service in Jackson, Miss.
 “Some thunderstorms will produce damaging wind gusts and destructive hail up to baseball size or larger.”